 Before coming to Emory & Henry, Smyth served as associate director of a non-profit serving 13 counties, where she worked for 11 years.
 For three years she was a public relations specialist for DMV’s traffic safety program which served the 16 counties in Southwest Virginia.
 Her duties in both of these positions included public relations and media relations as well as educational promotions on public safety issues.
 She organized regional media and educational events, worked with local media in developing public service announcements and produced safety-related newsletters.
-In addition, she lead regional volunteer committees and served on state-wide committees for EMS and traffic safety, and wrote and administered grants.
+In addition, she led regional volunteer committees and served on state-wide committees for EMS and traffic safety, and wrote and administered grants.

-She is vice-president of the E&H College Community Club, serves on the editorial committee of the regional arts publication, A!
+She is past vice-president of the E&H College Community Club, serves on the editorial committee of the regional arts publication, A!
 Magazine for the Arts, and is a member of the Council for Advancement and Support of Education (CASE) and the University and College Designers Association.
 Community involvement includes secretary of the Friends of Smyth Chapel (a group charged with restoring the historic building), member of the Depot Artists Association and other non-profit groups involved in children’s, women’s and diversity issues.

 Bachelor’s in Journalism and Art double major, cum laude